Opera Philadelphia

 With a focus on social and emotional learning (SEL), the program allows students to grow in an inclusive environment.
 Students develop their abilities to understand emotions, show empathy, and maintain positive relationships as they work through an opera with their classmates.

-Beyond developing a greater appreciation for the arts, participating teachers have found that the program helps to foster creativity, increase literacy, and enhance critical thinking.
+Beyond developing a greater appreciation for the arts, participating teachers have found that the program helps to foster creativity, increase literacy, and enhance collaboration.
 Students of the program continue to speak of their experiences today!

 “I have seen so much growth in my students as a result of this experience.
 I continue to reference this program in the work we do in the classroom today.
 I would highly recommend this program to all schools.”